isaiahchen28/TwitterAnalysis/README.md

 where ```query``` is the keyword of interest, ```data``` is the name of the directory where the .json file will be saved, and ```hh:mm:ss``` is the time duration of the data collection.
 The query must be either a single word or multiple words within quotation marks.
 When streaming, the program will timeout after 10 seconds of inactivity if there are no more Tweets containing your query.
 Also, the config.py file containing acceptable API keys and tokens must be in the same directory as the collect_data.py file.

 ## Data Analysis
-The analysis.py file contains several functions that are used to analyze the collected data.
+The analysis.py file contains several functions that are used to analyze the collected data:

+**Calculate Term Frequencies**
+	This function will return the most commonly used terms that appear in the data.